Changes (David Bowie song): Release

 RCA Records released Hunky Dory on 17 December 1971, with "Changes" sequenced as the opening track.
-It was subsequently released as the first single of the album on 7 January 1972, with the catalogue number RCA 2160 and fellow album track "Andy Warhol" as the B-side; it was Bowie's first single released by RCA.
+It was released as the first single of the album on 7 January 1972, with the catalogue number RCA 2160 and fellow album track "Andy Warhol" as the B-side; it was Bowie's first single released by RCA.
 In France, the B-side was "Song for Bob Dylan", despite the label stating that it was "Andy Warhol".
 This single has been cited as Bowie's official US chart debut.

 Upon release, like the album, it flopped commercially, failing to chart in the UK, and peaking at number 59 and 66 on the US Cash Box Top 100 and Billboard Hot 100 charts, respectively.
 Despite this, it became English disc jockey Tony Blackburn's record of the week.
 It was not until the success of Bowie's following album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) that recognition was brought upon Hunky Dory and "Changes", which according to Pegg quickly became a "turntable favorite" and "embedded" itself into the "pop-culture psyche".
 Carr and Murray later argued that "Oh!
 You Pretty Things" was the "obvious single" from the album over "Changes".

 In 1975, RCA released "Changes", along with the Ziggy Stardust outtake "Velvet Goldmine", as a B-side of the UK reissue of "Space Oddity", which became Bowie's first UK number one single.
-This release also charted higher in the US, at number 38 and 41 on the Cash Box Top 100 and Billboard Hot 100, respectively, and also peaked at number 32 on the Canadian RPM Top Singles chart.
+The re-release of the original one also charted higher in the US, at number 38 and 41 on the Cash Box Top 100 and Billboard Hot 100, respectively, and also peaked at number 32 on the Canadian RPM Top Singles chart.
 Following Bowie's death in 2016, it charted again, peaking at number 49 on the UK Singles Chart, and number 10 on the US Billboard Rock Songs chart.
 It also reached the top-five in Sweden and number 84 in France.
-In April 2022, the British Phonographic Industry (BPI) awarded the song a gold certification for sales and streams exceeding 400,000 units.
+In February 2025, the British Phonographic Industry (BPI) awarded the song a platinum certification for sales and streams exceeding 600,000 units.